Spinal stenosis: Diagnosis

 The diagnosis of spinal stenosis involves a complete evaluation of the spine.
 The process usually begins with a medical history and physical examination.
 X-ray and MRI scans are typically used to determine the extent and location of the nerve compression.

 Medical history

-The medical history is the most important aspect of the examination as it will tell the physician about subjective symptoms, possible causes for spinal stenosis, and other possible causes of back pain.
+The medical history is the most important aspect of the examination as it will tell the physician about subjective symptoms, possible causes of spinal stenosis, and other possible causes of back pain.

 Physical examination

 The physical examination of a patient with spinal stenosis will give the physician information about exactly where nerve compression is occurring.
 Some important factors that should be investigated are any areas of sensory abnormalities, numbness, irregular reflexes, and any muscular weakness.

 MRI

 MRI has become the most frequently used study to diagnose spinal stenosis.
 The MRI uses electromagnetic signals to produce images of the spine.
-MRIs are helpful because they show more structures, including nerves, muscles, and ligaments, than seen on X-rays or CT scans.
-MRIs are helpful at showing exactly what is causing spinal nerve compression.
+MRIs are helpful because they show more structures, including nerves, muscles, and ligaments than seen on X-rays or CT scans.
+MRIs are helpful in showing exactly what is causing spinal nerve compression.